sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 INFO: Build completed successfully, 1 total action
 ```

-Great, we did it.
-Still there is something left.
+Great, we did it!
+Still, there is something left.
 If we delete `operations.go`, run the build command again, nothing appears in the folder.

-This is the case, because Bazel doesn't write back outputs to your source tree.
+This is due to fact that Bazel doesn't write back outputs to your source tree.
 It knows about it, you can even use it as inputs for other rules.
 For example, you could rewrite the `go_library` rule that builds that package to use it:

 ```
 go_library(